 Energy efficiency initiatives

-During 2019 Sovcomflot Group continued to implement a number of organisational and technical measures to promote efficient use of fuel and energy resources and improve the environmental sustainability of the fleet:
+During 2020 Sovcomflot Group continued to implement the following organisational and technical measures to promote efficient use of fuel and energy resources and improve the environmental sustainability of the fleet:

 - Monitoring and optimising energy consumption for heating and ventilation in the ship’s living quarters.

 - Optimising the power output in navigation and harbour modes.